Ysurac/FlightAirMap/README.md

 This repository is only about the website itself and will publicly document the latest changes being pushed live.

 ## Changelog
+* July 12, 2014
+	* Added a new search parameter to allow for searching of flights between certain altitudes
+	* Added new special profiles for aircraft, airline, airport and country to handle missing data.
+The data is known as Not Available (NA) and allows you to see statistics for all the missing data.
+	* Numerous back-end improvements.

 * July 11, 2014
 	* Removed all images of aircrafts without a registration.